12U & Under Rules of Play

 Any player or coach ejected from any game will have to leave the park, and may only return for their next scheduled game.
-They may not return to that field even after the final out is recorded and the game is official completed.
-Depending on the nature of the ejection, the Site Director and Director of Umpires may extend the ejection for the next game or suspend them for the remainder of the tournament.
+If a manager or coach, they shall have no further involvement in coaching the game either in person or by electronic means.
+They may not return to that field even after the final out is recorded and the game is officially completed.
+Depending on the nature of the ejection, the Site Director and Tournament may extend the ejection for the next game or suspend them for the remainder of the tournament.

 8U, six (6) inning games: ten (10) runs after four (4) innings.